A little about me…

 A little about why…

-Photography didn’t come into my life with a plan and I never set out to be a photographer.
+Photography didn’t enter my life with a plan.
+I never set out to become a photographer.

-At first, it was the milestones.
-The firsts.
-The obvious moments.
-But then I started noticing everything else too — the quiet, in-between bits.
-The way the light touched her hair.
+At first it was the milestones, the firsts, the obvious moments.
+Then I began noticing the rest.
+The quiet in-between bits.
+Light in her hair.
 The way she looked at me.
 The way she disappeared into play.
-Grubby hands from the garden.
-Bunches of flowers clutched in her fist.
+Grubby garden hands.
+Flowers clutched in a fist.
 Sandy toes at the beach.

-That’s when I realised I wasn’t just documenting her, I was documenting me too.
-My motherhood.
+That’s when I realised I wasn’t only documenting her.
+I was documenting my motherhood too.
 The shape of our days.
-The way love lives in the ordinary.
+The way love lives in ordinary moments.

 That instinct to hold onto what felt fleeting became a way of seeing.
-First my own story, then the stories of people close to me, and eventually, other families who felt that same quiet ache to hold on to something real.
+First our story, then friends, then other families who felt the same pull.

 My nostlagic heart has given me a deep love for shooting 35mm film.